Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 What is a Sole Proprietorship?

 Let’s start by understanding what a sole proprietorship is.
-It is the most simple and least expensive form of a business structure, which is owned and run by one individual.
+It is the simplest and least expensive form of a business structure, which is owned and run by one individual.
 The small business owner, or the “sole proprietor,” is personally responsible for the business’s profits and debts.
 There are no partners, no board of directors, no shareholders – just you.

 Sole Proprietorship Advantages